RawabiAldossary/Sensor-code/README.md

 CMD ["python" ,"./server2.py"]
 ```

- - python:3.10 is the base image  , 3.10 is the tage that I want
+ - python:3.10 is the base image  , 3.10 is the tag that I want
-for more python tage go to
+for more python tag go to  https://hub.docker.com/_/python